ms-iot/content/en-US/Docs/Store.md

 5. Skip the provisioning package import
 6. On the left hand side expand Runtime Settings and click on Universal App Install > User Context App
 7. Enter the Package Family Name of your app and click Add
-_Note: The PFN can be found in the Windows Dev Center under App Management > App Identity_
+{% include note.html text="The PFN can be found in the Windows Dev Center under App Management > App Identity" %}
 8. Under the newly added PFN add the Appx and its dependencies
 9. Set the DeploymentOptions to "Force target application shutdown"
 10. Export the package